MIRRORS

 Since around 1850, with the industrial production of cheap mirrors, our human ego – our individual and social self-image – has changed enormously.

-Mirrors mark the beginning of the Cultural Revolution of identifying with our projected image.
+Mirrors mark the beginning of a Cultural Revolution in identifying with our projected image.

 We could see for ourselves how we appeared to others, with all the self-doubt or self-confidence involved.
-And how we compared to others, with all the feelings of embarrassment or self-assertion.
+How we compared to others, with all the feelings of embarrassment or self-assertion.

-Mirrors led to a multitude of secondary developments in make-up and fashion, and general social expectations about appearance.
+Mirrors led to a multitude of secondary developments in make-up, fashion, and social expectations about appearance.

 History

-Glass blowing techniques enabled dim light inside palaces and churches (nothing like the modern cathedrals replication glass).
-Polishing a flattened sheet of a glass bubble to an even thickness – large enough to reflect the human face – was incredibly time-consuming, and still gave distorted reflections.
+Glass blowing techniques enabled dim light inside palaces and churches.
+Polishing a flattened sheet of a glass bubble to an even thickness – large enough to reflect the human face – was incredibly time-consuming, and only gave distorted reflections.

 Plate glass was first made in the late 1600s.
 But it wasn't until the industrial revolution that in 1835 Justus von Liebig, developed the silvered-glass method where a thin layer of metallic silver is applied to plate glass.